 She did caution not to use anything overly controversial that does not relate to the viewers you're targeting.
 Another simple tactic is simply flashing up a directive to "Stop scrolling!" as it catches our attention quickly.

 However, it's important not to get stuck on the hook.
 Elisheva recommends to focus on the message itself and then go back and determine the best way to utilize a hook relevant to the message.

-Getting feedback from your employees or having conversations around some of their frustrations they deal with can help you create a more meaningful approach in your content that will resonate.
+Getting feedback from your employees or having conversations around some of their frustrations with cyber safety that they deal with can help you create a more meaningful approach in your content that will resonate.